yousefshaban00/Task-3-Python-Script/README.md

 ```

-## Final : Build Dockfile for Docker image to test Health status for cluster
+## Final : Build Dockerfile for python kubernetes Script to test Health status for cluster

+A Dockerfile is a text file that contains instructions for building a Docker image.
+It specifies the base image to use, the dependencies to install, and any additional configuration or commands to run.

 **requirements.txt**
 kubernetes